 (3) Includes energy supplied to members for resale at wholesale.
-We supplied none of Flint's energy requirements during this period and do not currently anticipate supplying any until 2016.
+We supplied none of Flint's energy requirements during this period but have begun supplying energy to Flint in 2016.
 Also includes energy we supplied to our own facilities.

 Service Area and Competition